Tag Archives: Samara Weaving

 Brigette Lundy-Paine, William Sadler, Hal Landon Jr., Kid Cudi, Beck Bennett, Holland Taylor and Kristen Schaal also star.

-From creators Ryan Murphy and Ian Brennan, Hollywood is a new 7 part Netflix miniseries about a group of aspiring actors and filmmakers in post-World War II Hollywood; all trying to make it big – no matter the cost.
+From creators Ryan Murphy and Ian Brennan, Hollywood is a new seven-part Netflix miniseries about a group of aspiring actors and filmmakers in post-World War II Hollywood, who are trying to make it big, no matter the cost.

 Key cast includes Darren Criss, Jim Parsons, Samara Weaving, Laura Harrier and Jeremy Pope.

 I simply couldn’t ignore this one.
-Especially since it seems to want to re-write history whilst showing the dark side of Hollywood.
+Especially since it seems to want to rewrite history while showing the dark side of Hollywood.
 The side that’s fueled by power, ambition and desperation.

 I’m also watching for the fashion, and Jim Parsons, (a.k.a Sheldon Cooper).
 Considering how very particular Parsons’s portrayal of Cooper was on The Big Bang Theory, I enjoy finding out how different he is in other roles.